Bandwidth/ruby-bandwidth/README.md

     # The phone number the transaction was related to (not all transactions are related to a phone number)
     example_transaction.number # => "+12345678910"

-    # Used for pagination to indicate the page requested for querying a list of transactions.
-If no value is specified the default is 0.
-    example_transaction.page

-    # Used for pagination to indicate the size of each page requested for querying a list of transactions.
-If no value is specified the default value is 25.
-(Maximum value 1000)
-    example_transaction.size

 ### Filter by time period

     from = "2013-02-21T13:38:00Z"